t-d-k/LibreCrypt/docs/technical_details__build_notes.md

 ***

-All the projects have been built under a directory "P:\Projects\Delphi\doxbox\", but whereever possible relative paths have been used.
-In case of errors run the command `subst p: <path to parent directory>` and retry
+All the projects have been built under a directory "P:\", but whereever possible relative paths have been used.
+In case of errors run the command `subst p: <path to project directory>` and retry

 * * *
 <A NAME="signing_binaries">
 ### Signing the Binaries
 </A>

-To sign the DoxBox binary files (.exe, .dll and .sys files), the procedure is pretty much as described at: [Pantaray Research](http://www.pantaray.com/signcode.html#create_SPC) web site
+To sign the LibreCrypt binary files (.exe, .dll and .sys files), the procedure is pretty much as described at: [Pantaray Research](http://www.pantaray.com/signcode.html#create_SPC) web site

-At present, DoxBox is signed using a self-signed certificate; the full procedure used is as follows:
+At present, LibreCrypt is signed using a self-signed certificate; the full procedure used is as follows:

 1. Install Visual Studio
 2. From a command prompt, run "vcvarsall" (all commands detailed below should be executed from this command prompt)